earthly/website/blog/_posts/2023-07-05-pulumi-with-eks-and-go.md

 Consider the possibilities of using Pulumi with the Google Cloud Platform (GCP).
 You could manage GCP resources as seamlessly as we've done with AWS in this tutorial.
 Pulumi provides robust support for GCP, adding another dimension to your cloud management toolbox.

 To expand your Pulumi knowledge and explore its adaptability to different cloud environments, take a look at this guide on using Pulumi with [Google Cloud](https://www.pulumi.com/docs/clouds/gcp/get-started/).

+To learn more about how Pulumi compares to Terraform, check out article [Pulumi Vs Terraform](blog/pulumi-vs-terraform).

 Remember, the possibilities with Pulumi are vast, so let your creativity run wild as you architect your cloud infrastructure.